zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 * ZWES1060W Failed to init TLS environment, rc=1(Handle is not valid)
 * ZWES1065E Failed to configure https server.
 Check agent https setting.

 These messages indicate that ZSS cannot read the generated keystore.
-As such, parts of Zowe cannot be used.
+As such, parts of Zowe are not functional.

 **Solutions**